sematext/docs/docs/integration/opensearch-integration.md

 ## OpenSearch Default Alerts

 As soon as you create an OpenSearch App, you will receive a set of default [alert rules](https://sematext.com/docs/guide/alerts-guide/).
-These pre-configured rules will notify you of important events that may require your attention, as shown below.
+These pre-configured rules will [notify](https://sematext.com/docs/alerts/alert-notifications/) you of important events that may require your attention, as shown below.

 ### Node count anomaly

-This alert rule continuously monitors the count of nodes in an OpenSearch cluster, checking for anomalies in the number of nodes present within the cluster.
+This alert rule continuously monitors the count of nodes in an OpenSearch cluster, detecting anomalies in the number of nodes present within the cluster.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose an OpenSearch cluster typically maintains a stable number of nodes, but due to various factors such as node failures, scaling activities, or network issues, the node count experiences sudden changes.
 When this happens, the alert rule checks for anomalies in the count of nodes over the last 90 minutes.
 Upon detecting the anomaly, the alert rule triggers a warning.